Countdown to Human Rights Day

 Response by the Delegation on the Optional Protocol on Children in Armed Conflict

 Answering questions on the Optional Protocol on Children in Armed Conflict, the delegation said that concerning military enlistment, it came down to the decision of the individual involved.
 Many persons had graduated at the age of 17 years old and had a strong desire to join the army.
 The number of persons who wanted to join the army had steadily increased in recent years.
 In 2009, 550,000 persons wanted to join the army.
 Identity checks were carried out to certify the age of children and ensure that they were not below the age of 17 years old.
 Strict regulations were in place to ensure that underage persons were not illegally enlisted.

 China had put in place an advanced export control system, which also covered small and light arms, and acted fully in line with the law in that respect.

 Concerning China’s abstention vote in the Security Council in August 2013 in relation to broadening the mandate of the United Nations Secretary-General to look into the children’s rights situation in more countries, the delegation said that many factors had determined China’s position on the matter.
-A “yes” vote might have led to military aggression, which China was keen to avoid, but the delegation did not have more specific information about that vote.
+A “yes” vote might have led to military aggression, which was a tremendous disaster to children, but the delegation did not have more specific information about that vote.
 China tirelessly worked to protect the rights of children.